Call2Teams - Customers

 Call2Teams communicates with Microsoft Teams using a cloud-based Teams connector.
 The One-Click Second Generation (2nd Gen) connector uses the existing global bespoke global SBC network, and it also routes media traffic through the updated carrier-grade SBC media clusters.
 This provides a wider range of audio codecs, better handling of transfers and faster response times.

-The upgrade to 2nd Gen in actioned through a portal button that will reconfigure the Teams connector for the account in question, automatically.
-However, this requires some preparation and planning before the upgrade process can be invoked.
+The upgrade to 2nd Gen in actioned through a portal button that will reconfigure the Teams connector automatically but requires some preparation and planning before starting the process.

 Adding The New Variant